 Ahhh, road trips—they’re a ton of fun!
 Puppies love exploring new places with their owners.
 But, sometimes, they get motion sickness, just like we do.
 Cue Dramamine for dogs.
 This medication helps with the symptoms of motion sickness, from vomiting to dizziness.
 It’s often recommended to pets by vets.
 But what exactly is in it, and should you give Fido one of these pills?

-SUMMARY VERSION: Want an alternative on the more natural side?
+SUMMARY VERSION: Want a holistic alternative that can help promote relaxation in your pup?
 We recommend Honest Paws products!

 What Is Dramamine?
 Motion Sickness Pills for Dogs

 Dramamine for dogs is a little pill you give Fido before a long car ride.
 It will help them feel more relaxed and less nauseated.
 Even if you’re an awesome driver, your pup can feel dizzy and even throw up!

 You give them this prescription medication orally.
 They’re pretty small, so they should be easy to swallow.
 If they don’t, a trick you can try is masking it in peanut butter or sneaking it into their food bowl.
 They won’t even notice it.

 Dimenhydrinate + Meclizine for Dogs = Dramamine for Dogs?